madhurpurohit/frontend-development-journey/5. React.js Advance/Installing-Guide.md

 bun add --dev prettier prettier-plugin-tailwindcss
 ```

-- Then add the plugin to your Prettier configuration file:
+- Then add the plugin to your Prettier configuration file, if it doesn't exist than make `.prettierrc.json` file where package.json present & add this below line:

 ```
 {